dseguin/kana-edit/README.md

 ```
 or simply download and extract the <a href="https://github.com/dseguin/kana-edit/archive/master.zip">latest version of the repo</a>.
 Make sure you also have the appropriate <a href="http://www.sfml-dev.org/download.php">SFML libraries</a>.

+Next, unzip the .zip files in the `resources` folder and move them to the `include` folder.
 Open a command prompt through your IDE to have the appropriate variables set.
 Change your directory to where you extracted or cloned the kana-edit repo:
 ```
 > cd path/to/kana-edit
 ```